 Can we volunteer to help?

-At this time camp is simply not safe to open up for volunteers and youth.
-Access has been limited to certain Council level volunteers, contractors, and trained sawyers who are assisting with hazard tree removal.
-Financial support is always welcome and there is a link on the Council website to support.
+Currently camp is simply not safe to open for volunteers and youth.
+Access has been limited to certain Council-level volunteers, contractors, and trained sawyers who are assisting with hazard tree removal.
+Financial support is always welcome and there is a link on the Council website to donate to our efforts.
 As soon as it is safe to allow more volunteer access and work parties, we will provide an update.

 THANK YOU for your support of Cutter Scout Reservation and the Pacific Skyline Council!